 The ultimate Christmas cookie, these Snowball Cookies with toasted pecans are a melt-in-your-mouth buttery shortbread coated in powdered sugar.
 Perfect for a holiday gift or sweet treat at your next party.

-By now my freezer is starting to get pretty full of Christmas.
+By now my freezer is starting to look a lot like Christmas.

-With Red Velvet Crinkle Cookies, Chocolate Truffles, and Eggnog Cheesecake Thumbprints, it’s looking pretty sweet.
+With Red Velvet Crinkle Cookies, Chocolate Truffles, and Eggnog Cheesecake Thumbprints, it’s pretty sweet up in there.
 And now it is time to make room for more.
-I’ve got one of my favorite Christmas cookies of ALL-TIME today, these Snowball Cookies, aka Mexican Wedding Cookies.
+I’ve got one of my favorite Christmas cookies of ALL-TIME today: it’s these Snowball Cookies, aka Mexican Wedding Cookies, aka Russian Tea Cakes.

 What is a Snowball Cookie?

 Snowball Cookies are a cookie with many names.
 They are commonly referred to as Mexican Wedding Cookies.
 Growing up, at my house we called them Sandies.
-They can also be called Russian Tea Cakes, Pecan Balls, or Pecan Melt-aways.
-While there are subtle differences between some of these cookies (such as the type of sugar used), this cookie is a buttery shortbread cookie that is filled with finely nuts – usually pecans – rolled into a ball and covered in powdered sugar.
+They can also be called Russian Tea Cakes, Pecan Balls, and Pecan Melt-aways.
+And I’m sure that’s only the tip of the iceberg.
+While there are subtle differences between some of these cookies (such as the type of sugar used or the cookie’s shape), this cookie of many names is a buttery shortbread that is filled with finely chopped nuts – usually pecans – and rolled into powered sugar covered balls.

 So while the rest of the world figures out a name for them, I figure we ought to whip up a batch to enjoy!

 The Ingredients in a Snowball/Russian Tea Cake/Mexican Wedding Cookie